Not ready to enrol but want to learn more?

 Industry and Careers

-Analysts with highly developed skills in disaster and emergency management are required by:
+Analysts with highly developed skills in disaster and emergency management are required in the following areas:

-These specialists provide on the ground, frontline, managerial leadership in preparation for, during, and after disasters and emergencies.
+These specialists provide on-the-ground, frontline, or managerial leadership for all phases of disasters and emergencies.

 - Cumulative grade point average (GPA) of 1.67+